GeorgeVSV/defi-risk-engine/MVP-HF-Prediction-Model.md

 $$HF(\Delta t, t_{0}) = {Collateral Amount * (k*\Delta t + Collateral Exchange Rate (t_{0})) * Liquidation Threshold \over (1 + n)^{\Delta t \over \tau} * Loan Value}.$$

-This is a very rough approximation, but it is suitable for a MVP(Minimal Value Product).
+This is a very rough approximation, but it is suitable for a MVP.
 All the terms in the HF equations are known at the current moment.